by Texas Homesteader ~

 I don’t do resolutions since they’re typically so hard to complete.
 Read my New Year’s Goals Steps to see what I do instead.

-But today I’m focusing on one of the all-year-long goals I have: stopping junk mail from being crammed in my mailbox.
+But today I’m focusing on one of the all-year-long goals I have: stopping junk mail from being crammed into my mailbox.
 Maybe you’d like to do the same?

 Plus it’s a colossal financial waste for those advertising companies as well.
 I’m never going to buy their goods anyway.
 No one wins with this one.